CospanDesign/nysa/docs/getting_started/getting_started_ibuilder.rst

 Requirements
 ------------

 A vendor specific build system.
 At the time of this writing the Xilinx build tool and Xilinx webpack must be downloaded and installed to build an actual FPGA image.
-The download link can be found here:
+The download link can be found here (**Warning** this is a big download):

 `Xilinx Webpack Download <http://www.xilinx.com/products/design-tools/ise-design-suite/ise-webpack.html>`_

 First Nysa IBuilder Project (Image Builder)
 -------------------------------------------

-The easiest way to get started with the ibuilder is to copy a default build configuration file and modify it.
+The easiest way to get started with the IBuilder is to copy a default build configuration file and modify it.

-I'll be using `Dionysus <http://wiki.cospandesign.com/index.php?title=Dionysus>`_ as my target board in this demo but this demo can be adapted to work with any FPGA platform that has a supported nysa platform package.
+I'll be using `Dionysus <http://wiki.cospandesign.com/index.php?title=Dionysus>`_ as my target board in this demo but the configuration file can be adapted to work with any FPGA platform that has a supported nysa platform package.
 If an FPGA development board exists that is not supported by Nysa you can adapt it by following this guide: :ref:`Building a Board Support Package <board-support-package>`

 .. code-block:: json